kamax-matrix/mxisd/docs/getting-started.md

 6. [Next steps](#next-steps)

-Following these quick start instructions, you will have a basic setup that can perform recursive/federated lookups and talk to the central Matrix.org Identity service.
+Following these quick start instructions, you will have a basic setup that can perform recursive/federated lookups and talk to the central Matrix.org Identity server.
-This will be a good ground work for further integration with your existing Identity stores.
+This will be a good ground work for further integration with features and your existing Identity stores.

 ## Preparation
 You will need:
 - Homeserver
 - Reverse proxy with regular TLS/SSL certificate (Let's encrypt) for your mxisd domain

-As synapse requires an HTTPS connection when talking to an Identity service, a reverse proxy is required as mxisd does not support HTTPS listener at this time.
+As synapse requires an HTTPS connection when talking to an Identity service, **a reverse proxy is required** as mxisd does not support HTTPS listener at this time.

 For maximum integration, it is best to have your Homeserver and mxisd reachable via the same hostname.
-You can also use a dedicated domain for mxisd, but will not have access to some features.

 Be aware of a [NAT/Reverse proxy gotcha](https://github.com/kamax-io/mxisd/wiki/Gotchas#nating) if you use the same hostname.